emipizana/projectCV/README.md

 ## 📞 Contact

-For questions and support, please open an issue on the GitHub repository or contact [your-email@example.com].
+For questions and support, please open an issue on the GitHub repository or contact [emipizanaa@gmai.com].

 ## 🚧 Known Issues & Limitations

 - Requires good video quality for optimal tracking
 - Performance may vary with different court types
 - Specific lighting conditions might affect tracking accuracy
+- Work with the first frame to get the cordinates from the tennis court to use it in homography.

 ## 🗺 Roadmap